Skip to Content

 It’s the oldest biological research station in Latin America and almost always has short and long-term researchers and students staying.
 You can’t explore on your own but La Selva offers guided walks along its miles of walking paths a few times a day.

-selva bridge
+Selva bridge

 Keep your eyes open for more than 2,000 kinds of plants, 125 mammals (including some 70 different bats); 470 bird species; 48 amphibians; 87 reptiles and thousands of bugs.
 In our brief visit we spotted spider monkeys, tiny red frogs, bats and a pig-like peccary.